ufcg-lsd/spire-amd-sev-snp-node-attestor/README.md

 ## 1. How it works.

-The plugin consists of an attestation of an Agent, based in the guest report obtained by an ATTESTATION_REPORT command to the SEV-SNP firmware.
+The plugin consists of an attestation of an Agent, based on the guest report obtained by an ATTESTATION_REPORT command to the SEV-SNP firmware.

 First, the Agent sends the chip VCEK to the Server so it can verify its authenticity using the AMD Root chain.

-Once it is verified, the Server provides a Nonce to the Agent, that must be included in the attestation report.
+Once it is verified, the Server provides a Nonce to the Agent, which must be included in the attestation report.

-The Agent, requests to the AMD SEV-SNP firmware an attestation report and provides the Nonce sent by the Server to it; after obtaining the report, the Agent sends it to the Server.
+The Agent requests from AMD SEV-SNP firmware an attestation report and provides the Nonce sent by the Server to it; after obtaining the report, the Agent sends it to the Server.

 Then, the Server verifies that the report was signed by the private key of the VCEK, and verifies whether the Nonce included in the report is correct.
-If both verification succeeds, the Server provides the SPIFFE ID to the Agent following the template:
+If both verifications succeed, the Server provides the SPIFFE ID to the Agent following the template:

 `spiffe://{{trust_domain}}/spire/agent/{{plugin_name}}/{{uuid}}/measurement/{{measurement}}/policy/{{policy}}`

-The infos about `measurement` and `policy` are included in the report
+The info about `measurement` and `policy` are included in the report

 ## 2. Dependencies.

-* A machine with Ubuntu operating system;
+* A Virtual Machine with Ubuntu operating system and SEV-SNP enabled;
 * A valid [GoLang](https://go.dev/doc/install) installation;
 * A valid [Docker](https://docs.docker.com/engine/install/ubuntu/) installation;

 ## 3. Running the plugin.

-The following steps describe how to configure the plugin to run in an environment running Ubuntu OS, and the SPIRE Agent and SPIRE Server running on the same machine.
+The following steps describe how to configure the plugin to run in an environment with Ubuntu 20.04, and the SPIRE Agent and SPIRE Server running on the same machine, thta is a AMD SEV-SNP enabled guest VM.
+You can see how to run a guest with ubuntu 20.04 and SEV-SNP enabled [here](https://git.lsd.ufcg.edu.br/securedsp/AMDSEV).
 Notice that you may have to do some changes to run in other environments depending on the configs of it.

 ### 3.1 Setting up environment.